saibatizoku/sensehat-screen-rs/README.md

 You can find working examples in the source code.

 * [Blinking RGB shapes](./examples/blink.rs)

+  This example builds low-level `FrameLine`s by hand, writes them to the `Screen` at set intervals.

 * [A letter from ゆにち (Yunichi) to Toño](./examples/letter.rs)

+  This example makes use of the built-in 8x8 `FontCollection`.
+The collection is used to sanitize a user-provided `&str`, returning a `FontString` that includes only those characters provided by the FontCollection (basically, the full `latin` set, some `greek`, some `hiragana`, and legacy `ascii box` and `ascii block` sets).

+  Each font is given stroke color of 50% white, `PixelColor::WHITE.dim(0.5)`, and then it is converted into a `FrameLine`, which is finally written to the `Screen`.

+  See the [font8x8](https://github.com/saibatizoku/font8x8-rs) crate for more details.

 * [Rotate demo](./examples/rotate.rs)

+  This example makes use of `PixelFrame`, an ergonomic wrapper for representing each pixel in the 8x8 LED Matrix: `[PixelColor; 64]`.

+  Like the `letter` example, it makes use of the built-in `FontCollection`, to create two hand-made `PixelFrame`s, made from the a yellow-colored `Ñ`, and a magenta-colored `ó`.

+  Each frame is then subject to counter-clockwise rotation in steps of 90°.

 * [Offset demo](./examples/offset.rs)

+  Starts with an empty screen, and two font-symbols.
+Each symbol is then made to slide-in from the left by setting an `Offset` progressively.

+  Once the symbol is fully displayed, it slides-out to the right, again by incrementing the offset, until the symbol disappears.

+  The same process is done with the top-bottom offset directions.

 * [Clip demo](./examples/clip.rs)

+  A `Clip` is a `PixelFrame` that is the result of merging two `PixelFrame`.
+They are useful for manually constructing sequences of frames.
+Generally, you will prefer to work with `Scroll`, and `FrameSequence` iterators.

 ## Basic Example